Unexploded Ordnance

 Unexploded Ordnance (UXO) Risk Assessments

 An Unexploded Ordnance (UXO) Risk Assessment is often required where a development site may be affected by unexploded bombs, wartime ordnance, or historic military activity.
 A UXO risk assessment report can support a planning application, identify potential ground risks, and demonstrate that a site can be safely developed.
+With the UK being hit hard in World War II, with countless enemy bombs, and certain areas being affected more than others.

 A typical UXO risk assessment reviews historic World War II bombing records, known military sites and defence infrastructure, recorded bomb strikes and wartime activity, geological and site-specific ground conditions, proposed groundworks, piling, and excavation methods.
 It then recommends risk mitigation and safe working procedures if required.